Axelfoley85/vs-rpg-berlin/content/_index.md

 ---
 title: "Tabletop Roleplaying in Berlin"
-description: "Finding and Hosting TTRPGs in a big community and venues of Volkssolidarität"
+description: "Finding and hosting TTRPGs in a big community and venues of Volkssolidarität"

 cascade:
   featured_image: '/images/Tabletop-Roleplaying-in-Berlin-banner.png'
 ---

 # VS RPG Berlin